LoreA-dev/post_it_challenge/README.md

 HEROKU HERE

 ## Feactures
-- create a new Post it
+- Can create a new Post it
-- see all Post its in the workspace.
+- See all Post its in the workspace.
-- can edit a Post it.
+- Can edit a Post it.
-- can move a Post it to the trash bin.
+- Can move a Post it to the trash bin.
-- can open the trash bin to see all Post its that have been moved there.
+- Can open the trash bin to see all Post its that have been moved there.
-- can move a Post it from the trash bin to the workspace.
+- Can move a Post it from the trash bin to the workspace.
-- can permanently delete all Post its in the trash bin.
+- Can permanently delete all Post its in the trash bin.
-- can see if the trash bin has Post its by looking the trash bin icon.
+- Can see if the trash bin has Post its by looking the trash bin icon.
-- all Post its in the workspace and trash bin are saved in LocalStorage.
+- All Post its in the workspace and trash bin are saved in LocalStorage.

 ## Things to improve
 - We can implement Redux for this project, and make all the components and feacture independient.
 - Improve Responsive Desing for work in all devices
-- Make Unid testing, and validate possibles cases of errors
+- Make Unit testing, and validate possibles cases of errors